Tavishi-Maini/environment-impact-analyzer/README.md

 - **UI/UX:**
   - Basic layout cleanup for readability
   - Color-coded scores (🟢 good / 🟠 moderate / 🔴 poor)

+---

+### Week 1 · Day 7
+- **Goal:** Connect saved assessments with backend API and display them in the frontend.

+- **Backend:**
+ - /api/save stores product assessments along with a timestamp.
+ - /api/saved returns all saved assessments.
+ - CORS enabled to allow frontend requests.

+- **Frontend:**
+ - Users can assess multiple products.
+ - Proper date and time displayed for each saved assessment.
+ - Layout uses Material-UI components + custom CSS.

+- **Outcome:**
+ - Users can see current results and historical assessments.
+ - Backend integration prepares the app for future DB support.
+ - Professional, clean UI for resume-ready project.

 ## 👩‍💻 Author